shaimaa-hshalaby/Angular_Guide/00-TypeScript/README.md

       -  Array of Objects

          ```
             let persons : {
                 name:string;
                 age:number;
                 active:boolean;
             }[];

             persons = [
                 {
                     name: 'Hamza',
                     age: 10,
                     active: true
                 },
                 {
                     name: 'Omar',
                     age: 9,
                     active: false
                 },
                 {
                     name: 'Ali',
                     age: 8,
                     active: true
                 }
             ]
         ```

 ## Type Inference
-   In TypeScript, there are several places where type inference is used to provide type information when there is no explicit type annotation.
-For example, in this code
+   Type inference is a feature that allows the compiler to automatically deduce the data types of variables and expressions without the need for explicit type annotations or declarations by the programmer.
+In other words, the compiler "infers" the types based on the context and the values used in the code.

   ```
     let x = 30;
   ```

 The type of the x variable is inferred to be a number.
-This kind of inference takes place when initializing variables and members, setting parameter default values, and determining function return types. writing the type here is considered a redundancy.
+This kind of inference takes place when initializing variables and members, setting parameter default values, and determining function return types then writing the type in this case is considered a redundancy.

 ## Union types